Inheritance Tax (IHT)

 Some gifts or transfers made by an individual during life and/or at death escape IHT entirely:

-- Transfer between spouses and civil partners are exempt from IHT (limited to £55,000 where the receiving spouse is not UK domiciled)
+- Transfer between spouses and civil partners are exempt from IHT (now increased from £55,000 to £325,000 where the receiving spouse is not UK domiciled)

 - Lifetime gifts of £3,000 per tax year gifted to another individual are exempt